kevinyu2/CRE-Chaining-v2/README.md

 #### ```random_regions.py```

-The ```random_region_match_sizes``` function can be used to generate the random regions with the same number and lengths as TEST.
+The ```random_region_match_sizes``` function can be used to generate the random regions with the same number and region sizes as TEST.
 We call this group TEST-RAND.

 ### Step 2: Run FIMO (MEME Suite) on ACRs and Random Regions